Radio presenting: beginners

 What is the course about?

 Using discussion, exercises and practice to develop an on-air identity for radio presenting.
 Learn techniques to write, edit and read broadcast text and get it off the page; ad-lib; present with music; read news; interview; make a simple package and work towards making a short feature.
-This course will be online.
+This course will be delivered in the media studio.

 What will we cover?